HURG-IIDX/Noteskin-Workshop-DanceGroove/README.md

 Both hold and tap explosions can be customized.

 Tap explosions can be customized to different judgements.
 By default it comes with ITG, but there are options for things like Rainbowmatic and Waterfall and a few others.
 There is also an "all white" option if you prefer your tap explosions to be color neutral.
 Tap explosions come in 3 variants per color set: Spark (X shaped like a traditional DDR tap explosion), Glow (more like the ITG Cel/Metal noteskin tap explosions) and Minimal (similar to glow but with a smaller area).
-Here is a preview example for the "ITG" tap explosion set (by default the skin uses the ITG Spark set).
+As an exmple, here is a preview example for the "ITG" tap explosion set (by default the skin uses the ITG Spark set).
 ![ITG (Default)](https://github.com/HURG-IIDX/Noteskin-Workshop-DanceGroove/assets/19560941/9b85b07b-9897-416d-8a28-12747c1bfd10)

 Hold explosions can be color customized to many different color options and also come in the same 3 variations as tap explosions (Spark, Glow, and Minimal).
 By default the skin uses the "White" minimal color option.
 As an example, here is a preview image of the "Purple" hold explosions.